 Like most things — a new sport, a new language, or any new skill — discomfort simply indicates you haven’t performed the task enough to build the muscle memory necessary to make it easy.
 Running your first meeting with a new team, speaking in front of your colleagues, delivering a presentation on the big stage, or making an ask for what you need – there is a learning curve.

 Consistency is key.
 Practice what will support your growth.

 The ‘not knowing how it will go’ is the initial discomfort most expressed by leaders I work with.
-Though when they follow through with the task the response is typically, “It wasn’t as bad as I thought.”
+Although, when they follow through with the task, the response is typically, “It wasn’t as bad as I thought.”

-Don’t let uncertainty of what came before hold you back from moving forward.
+Don’t let the uncertainty of what came before hold you back from moving forward.
 Test, debrief, reset!

-In research conducted by Dr. Albert Mehrabian, thirty eight percent of your message is in the ‘how’ you say it.
+In research conducted by Dr. Albert Mehrabian, thirty-eight percent of your message is in the ‘how’ you say it.
 It’s not just your choice of words but the way you communicate them that ignites a certain response.
 How you deliver your message has five times the impact than the words you use.
-Obviously, paying attention to the words you chose is important, but what carries even more weight and cannot be ignored is your delivery.
+Obviously, paying attention to the words you choose is important but what carries even more weight, and cannot be ignored, is your delivery.

 A candid style becomes part of the message itself.